jeffpar/lonedissent/index.md

 58 years later, and [Minersville](https://www.oyez.org/cases/1940-1955/310us586) was explicitly overruled only 3 years later, by [West Virginia State Board of Education v.
 Barnette](https://www.oyez.org/cases/1940-1955/319us624).

-So, obviously we're exaggerating when we say that dissents are worthless.
 However, the vast majority of dissents never amount to much.
 They do get published and memorialized in the [U.S. Reports](https://www.loc.gov/collections/united-states-reports/) alongside the majority opinions, providing a permanent record of winners and losers.
 But which ones are *really* worth revisiting, and why is it so hard for us to differentiate the prescient dissents from, say, the stubborn tirades?